-Staph bacteria, including MRSA, can cause skin infections that may look like a pimple or boil.
-These skin infections can be red, swollen, painful, or have pus or other drainage.
+Staph bacteria, including MRSA, can cause skin infections that may look like a pimple or boil and can be red, swollen, painful, or have pus or other drainage.
 More serious infections may cause pneumonia, bloodstream infections, or surgical wound infections.